missfunmi/missfunmi.com/src/posts/2025/07/30_race_report_alpha_win_hudson_valley.md

 ### Fears 😵‍💫

-I didn't learn to swim until I was 28, so I feel like I still have to mentally prepare every time I get in water where I can't touch the bottom.
-This one was no different, especially after nearly 2 years since my last open water swim, which resulted in a major panic thanks to [Tropical Storm Ophelia](https://longisland.news12.com/tracking-ophelia-tropical-storm-pummels-south-shore-with-rough-rip-currents) (I still finished, though).
+I didn't learn to swim until I was 28, so I still have to mentally prepare every time I get in water where I can't touch the bottom.
+This one was no different, especially after a 2‑year hiatus from open water swims, my last ending in a full‑blown panic attack thanks to [Tropical Storm Ophelia](https://longisland.news12.com/tracking-ophelia-tropical-storm-pummels-south-shore-with-rough-rip-currents) (I still finished, though).

-I was also worried about how my legs would fare.
-This would be my first triathlon after tearing my PCL in November 2023.
-While it's since presumably "healed", it's not and likely will never be back at 100%, and I've been trying to manage my expectations when doing any sort of speedwork.
-I also developed shin splints in the months leading up to the race, and my orthopedist flat‑out told me two days before the race to skip it (although I think we both knew I was going to run anyway, lol).
+I was also worried about how my legs would hold up.
+This was my first triathlon since tearing my PCL in November 2023, and while it's "healed," I know it's probably never going to be 100%, so I've been trying to manage my expectations with speedwork.
+Then, in the months leading up to the race, I developed shin splints, and a couple days before the race my orthopedist flat‑out told me to skip it (like that was ever going to happen, lol).

 —

 ### Getting There 🚗

- I really like this race because it's extremely well organized, easy to get to, and in a beautiful and scenic little corner of upstate New York.
-When I last did this race in 2022, I drove up the morning of the race, leaving Brooklyn at 4 am to make the ~8 am start time.
+ I really like this race because it's extremely well organized, easy to get to, and set in a beautiful little corner of upstate New York.
+When I last raced it in 2022, I drove up the morning of, leaving Brooklyn at 4 am to make the ~8 am start.
+Seemed reasonable at the time, slightly insane in hindsight.

  This time around, I decided to spend the night and split a car rental and 1-night hotel stay with a friend from my [tri club](https://brooklyntri.org/).
-We "splurged" on an SUV (only $9 more than a sedan, baller!) so that we could toss our bikes in the back without fiddling with rack mounts, and left Brooklyn at 6 pm for a 9 pm arrival in Kingston.
+We "splurged" on an SUV (only $9 more than a sedan, baller!) so we could toss our bikes in the back without fiddling with rack mounts, and left Brooklyn at 6 pm on Friday for a 9 pm arrival in Kingston.
 Unfortunately, our hotel was overbooked and sent us to a sister property down the road, so we didn't get to bed until 11 pm.

 —